 This refers to the use of a pacemaker to treat atrial fibrillation with either an uncontrollable rate (whether due to intolerance of medication or simply because maximal doses of rate-limiting medication are not working) or uncontrollable palpitation symptoms.

-A pacemaker is inserted and the AV node is ablated leaving the patient dependent on the paced rhythm.
-This alleviates the vast majority of palpitation symptoms patients feel but does mean that the patient will be a pacemaker for the rest of their life.
+A pacemaker is inserted, and the AV node is ablated leaving the patient dependent on the paced rhythm.
+This alleviates most palpitation symptoms patients feel but does mean that the patient will require a pacemaker for the rest of their life.

 If the patient is 80, this means they may need one box change during their life (with the associated risk of infection) which is an acceptable risk for the benefits.
-However, if the patient is 30, they will need 6 – 8 box changes and this risk mounts up rapidly and this is often seen as a final option.
+However, if the patient is 30, they will need 6-8 box changes, meaning a significant amount of risk is involved with this management option.

 Patients who have LV dysfunction and uncontrolled AF should receive a CRT device (to maintain physiological heart function) and then undergo AV node ablation leaving them pacing dependent, but with synchronous contraction.

 Pacemakers alone can only deal with bradyarrhythmias.
-In patients who have a tachycardia and, in the course of treating this rhythm, encounter problems with bradycardias e.g.paroxysmal AF requiring large doses of beta blockade to control the fast AF but then cardioverts to symptomatic bradycardia or heart block)
+In patients who have tachycardia and, while treating this rhythm, encounter problems with bradycardias (e.g. paroxysmal AF requiring large doses of beta-blockade to control the fast AF with secondary cardioversion to symptomatic bradycardia or heart block).

 In this situation, the pacemaker is used as a safety measure to prevent bradycardias allowing you to use the large doses of rate-limiting medication required to control the tachycardia.

 Infected pacemakers must be removed.
-This includes infected pacemaker pockets or endocarditis affecting pacemaker leads – also any break in the skin over the pacemaker which reveals the metal underneath is enough reason for extraction.
+This includes infected pacemaker pockets or endocarditis affecting pacemaker leads.
+Any break in the skin over the pacemaker which reveals the metal underneath is also an indication for extraction.

-Displacement – the leads can move.
-An extreme version is called ‘Twiddler’s syndrome’ and is when patients idly play with their pacemaker causing the leads to be pulled out of the heart (see X-ray below)
+Unfortunately, leads can move and become displaced.
+An extreme version of lead displacement is called ‘Twiddler’s syndrome’ and typically occurs when patients idly play with their pacemaker causing the leads to be pulled out of the heart.

-Fracture / subclavian crush – The leads pass below clavicle and if there is limited space, leads can rub together or rub against the clavicle.
+The leads pass below the clavicle and if there is limited space, leads can rub together or rub against the clavicle.
 This can cause damage to the leads.

-- This rare phenomenon occurs when the AV node is able to conduct retrogradely (from V to A).
+This rare phenomenon occurs when the AV node can conduct retrogradely (from V to A).
 In this situation, a re-entry circuit is set up with the pacemaker acting as the A to V connection and the native conduction carrying the impulse back up to the atria.

 Pacemakers and surgery

 Pacemakers are safe in surgery.
-However, BIPOLAR diathermy must be used to prevent the box resetting to default.
+However, bipolar diathermy must be used to prevent the box from resetting to default.